Published February 2009 | Edited June 3, 2024

 Another format used in various parts of the world is listing Assets down the left hand side of the page and Liabilities and Owner's Capital down the right hand side.

 Just so you know ...
 Canada revised / updated their GAAP (Generally Accepted Accounting Principles) to IFRS (International Financial Reporting Standards) and ASPE (Accounting Standards for Private Enterprise) in January 2011.
-Effective January 2012, there is also a standard for not-for-profit organizations.
+Effective January 2012, there is also an Accounting Standard for Not-For-Profit Organizations (ASNPO).
 I am not up on the new IFRS reporting standards, except for a few articles I've read, as they don't affect my clients.

 These new reporting changes apply mostly to publicly traded companies or companies requiring international financing.

 The Accounting Standards Board (AcSB) has developed a "made in Canada" financial reporting standards for private enterprises call Accounting Standards for Private Enterprise (ASPE).
-You can keep up to date on annual changes to ASPE on their web page Standards for Private Enterprises.
+You can keep up to date on annual changes to ASPE on their web page Accounting Standards for Private Enterprises.
 It's just not very user-friendly and you have to wade through a lot of stuff.
+That said, one of their current 2024 projects is to explore and propose practical solutions for the most complex portion of the ASPE Handbook.

 The standards were released in December, 2009 and went into effect January 1, 2011.
-As a result, you will find notes throughout this site whenever the new standards affect your financial reporting system.
+As a result, you will find some notes throughout this site if I'm aware the new standards affect your financial reporting system.
+I don't keep up-to-date on this stuff like a practicing CPA would.

-It is good to keep checking back their site because new models are released each year incorporating any changes that have occurred.
+That said, I mentioned earlier, all the major accounting firms do have examples available to download.
+It is a good idea to make a note to check annually because new models are released each year incorporating any changes that have occurred.

 International accounting standards (IFRS) are principle based and designed towards flexibility.
 US GAAP is rule based and designed towards conservatism.

 This comparison was IFRS vs. U.S. GAAP.
-One of Canadian GAAP's standards is IFRS.
+One of Canadian GAAP standards is IFRS.

 Now that we've covered why balance sheets can look differently from one business to another, we'll briefly review each component of the balance sheet then move on to the ratio analysis.